-It might seem odd to defend against a claim of negligence by arguing you actually committed medical malpractice.
+It might seem odd to defend against a claim of negligence by arguing you actually committed medical negligence.
 But in Florida there may be good reason to offer such a defense.
-Florida has much stricter standards for medical malpractice lawsuits than ordinary negligence or personal injury claims.
+Florida has much stricter standards for medical negligence lawsuits than ordinary negligence or personal injury claims.
 This can allow a clever defendant to get out of a negligence case by getting a judge to apply the higher malpractice standard.

 Deaf Woman Loses Leg After Facility Employs Physical Restraint